 Genome vs. Genetics vs. Genomics

 Genetics is the study of genes, how you inherit them from your parents, and how they influence you.
-Genetics can tell us why some people are colorblind, or why some people are born with diseases like sickle cell anemia.
+For example, genetics can explain why some people are colorblind or born with conditions like sickle cell anemia.

-Go back to SelfDecode
+Return to SelfDecode

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.